What is Purchase Order Funding & Trade Import Financing?

 - Businesses with heavily seasonal sales patterns

-- Businesses who need fast monies versus a business loans
+- Businesses that need fast money versus business loans

 - Businesses with tight cash flow and a need to purchase finished goods before fulfilling orders